Extras for Colin McCormick's Homepages.

 8: Reassemble carefully.
 Make sure that the volume control encoder metal clasps are tight as they come apart easily.
 Fit new cable ties in original locations (important to prevent hum pickup).

 The parts you will require then are about 6 nylon cable ties, and a 0.1F 5.5V capacitor.
-I had to make do with a 0.047F part because it was all I had to hand and I didn't want the machine in bits while I ordered one.
+I had to make do with a 0.047F part because it was all I had to hand and I didn't want the machine in bits while I ordered one, I later fitted a 0.2F capacitor instead (Maplin) to be really sure the settings would survive a power loss.
 Many of these components today are radial PCB mounting, which are not an ideal fit but could be used at a push.
 If you can get a vertically mounted one, that would be better.
 The nearest I can readily find is from RS Components item 377-350 (Panasonic EECS0HD104V), and the leads on this could doubtless be re-jigged to fit.

 JVC DR-M1 DVD recorder keeps crashing with "loading" on display?
 (DR-M10 is essentially the same).